Apollo Ghost Review

 Price isn't always the determining factor when it comes to choosing an electric scooter, weight plays a pivotal role too.
 So, if weight is important to you, this next section details which scooter packs the most punch for its size.

-Taking into account the Ghost’s 64 lb weight, I assessed the speed to weight performance of all the models that sit within a similar bracket – that is, 5 lbs on either side.
+Taking into account the Ghost’s 29 kg weight, I assessed the speed to weight performance of all the models that sit within a similar bracket – that is, 2.5 kg on either side.
+The goal?
+To see how the Ghost’s speed weighs up against its fellow models in that 26.5 – 31.5 kg class.

 Here’s where the Ghost shines – its greatest strength lies in its acceleration.